umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible-advanced.md

 - DaysToRetainInstructions - The number of days to keep instructions in the database; records older than this number will be pruned.
 - MaxProcessingInstructionCount - The maximum number of instructions that can be processed at startup; otherwise the server cold-boots (rebuilds its caches)
-- ThrottleSeconds  - The number of seconds to wait between each sync operations -PruneThrottleSeconds - The number of seconds to wait between each prune operation
+- ThrottleSeconds  - The number of seconds to wait between each sync operations
+- PruneThrottleSeconds - The number of seconds to wait between each prune operation